We can see quite a few operations that produce equivalent equations. In this part, we’ll look at these two: addition & subtraction.

 x = 5 (just simplify both sides of our equation.

-The important point is that subtracting the same amount from both the left and the right side of an equation will not change its solutions.
+The important point is that if we subtract the same amount from both the left side and the right side of an equation, its solutions will not change.